LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/aws-instance.md

 This section of the guide will cover:

-  - Creating the various EC2 instances needed for each node or combination of nodes.
+  - Creating the various EC2 instances needed for each component or combination of component.

 ## Provisioning an Instance

-Setup an EC2 instance for running various nodes.
+Setup an EC2 instance for running various component.
 This only covers the various windows nodes that SimpleUAM currently supports and needs to be repeated for each node.